-This article is jam packed with introductions and links to exploring your understanding and relationship with trees.
+This article is jam packed with introductions and links to explore your understanding and relationship with trees.
 It includes practical suggestions for what you can do and explores the heritage of humanity's relationship with trees, the global intact forests, trees in your landscape, hearing from people who live in forests and a broader sense of the current threats and action that safeguards our global forest.

 Heritage of Humanity's Relationship with Trees